dashih/scrabble-solver-servlet/README.md

 ### Version 8
 It's 2022 and everything is a docker container.
 Adds a dependency on Google's jib to easily produce a docker image for this project.
 Makes a number of things configurable via environment variables.

+### Version 9
+Spring Boot conversion courtesy of AI!
+The application has been modernized to use Spring Boot and Spring Web with the help of Cursor AI.

 ## Eye candy
 `*POUNBAEY*EHONT`